shazChaudhry/docker-swarm-mode/README.md

-## Demo tasks:
+## Tasks:

--	Setting up a docker swarm cluster of 4 nodes with vagrant
 - Deploy DevOps tools in swarm mode via a compose v3
 - Demonstrate Jenkins Blue Ocean pipelines (auto-creating jobs via Jenkinsfile in github that checks code quality (SonarQube) and runs docker image security scanning (Anchore)
 ![alt text](logical.PNG "Swam cluster")

-## Prerequisists:
+## Prerequisits:

--	Install Docker Toolbox (Includes Git Bash, Virtual Box)
--	Install latest version of Vagrant
--	Install hostmanager plugin by running "vagrant plugin install vagrant-hostmanager".
-This will update host files
+-	Setup docker swarm based infrastructure.
+Unless you already have infrastructure setup, you may look at my <a href="https://github.com/shazChaudhry/InfraAsCode">InfraAsCode</a> repo
 -	Fork this repository
 -	Github Personal access token

 ## Instructions:
+- Assuming you have used my <a href="https://github.com/shazChaudhry/InfraAsCode">InfraAsCode</a> repo as mentioned above, you can log into the swarm master node by executing "vagrant ssh node1".
+Please ensure you execute this command from the same location where Vagrantfile is

-- 	Clone the forked repo
+- Once inside node1, clone the forked repo and change directory
--	Change to the cloned directory and run " vagrant box update" and "vagrant up" commands.
-This will setup a swarm cluster; 2xworkers and 2xmanagers.
-Furthermore this will deploy required dev tools as docker services.
+-	Run "docker stack deploy -c docker-compose-stack.yml dev".
+This will take a couple of minutes to launch stack.
+- In your favorite web browser navigate to <a href="http://node1:9080/">Visualizer</a>.
+This Visualizer will show all services running in the swarm mode.

 The visualizer screen should look simialar to this:
 ![alt text](infra.PNG "Swam cluster")